FrodeHus/aproxy/README.md

         },
         {
             "localPort": 3306,
-            "localHost": "<ip of mysql server on other side of kubernetes>", "remotePort": 443,
+            "remotePort": 3306,
-            "remoteHost": "127.0.0.1", //we connect to the SSH proxy locally "provider": "k8s"
+            "remoteHost": "<ip of mysql server on other side of kubernetes>", "provider": "k8s"
         }
     ]